eyobodega/Simulate-MMU/README.md

 Your program is to translate each logical address to a physical address and determine the contents of the signed byte stored at the correct physical address.
 (Recall that in the C language, the char data type occupies a byte of storage, so we suggest using char values.)

-Your program is to output a comma-separated values (CSV) file that has three columns:
+Your program is to output a comma-separated values (csv) file that has three columns:

 * Column 1: the logical address being translated (the integer value being read from `addresses.txt`).
 * Column 2: the corresponding physical address (what your program translates the logical address to).
 * Column 3: the signed byte value (i.e., the binary value) stored in physical memory at the translated physical address.

 ### Statistics
-After completion, your program is to report the following statistics at the end of `csv` files:
+After completion, your program is to report the following statistics for both phases at the end of the `csv` files:
 1. Page-fault rate: the percentage of address references that resulted in page faults.
 2. TLB hit rate: the percentage of address references that were resolved in the TLB.